 Our 1-day Chablis wine tour is the perfect introduction to northern Burgundy and its wines.
 The history of wine-growing here goes back to the Gallo-Romain period, the vestiges of which is found in the name of a rare local grape variety, the Cesar, as well as in the wine-harvest scenes and vines sculpted in the bas-reliefs discovered during archaeological digs.

 During the course of the day with us, your trip will also be a cultural experience as you will learn about the rich history of one France's most fascinating regions.
-And a stop in the stunning village of Noyers-sur-Serein will transport you back to the glory of medieval Burgundy!
+And time permitting, a stop in the stunning village of Noyers-sur-Serein will transport you back to the glory of medieval Burgundy and the great Dukes!

 During your trip you will discover a truly authentic, unspoiled wine-growing region; beautiful landscapes and timeless villages, fashioned by the hands of generations of wine-growers passionate about their work and concerned with maintaining and passing on their age-old knowledge.
 And of course, we will organise the shipping of your favourite wines from the vineyard to your doorstep.